 In 1953, Boddy sold his estate — including his house — to Los Angeles County.
 At the same time, a vigorous volunteer group sprang up to lend assistance and support.
 Known as the Descanso Gardens Guild, this nonprofit volunteer group led many of the improvements that subsequently have shaped today’s Descanso Gardens.

 In 2007, Pasadena Showcase House for the Arts chose the Boddy House to be transformed into its 43rd annual Pasadena Showcase House of Design.
 Working with Showcase volunteers, interior and exterior design firms completely rehabilitated and restored the Boddy House, bringing it back to life in a contemporary re-interpretation of its original Hollywood Regency style.

 In 2008 Descanso Gardens received a major grant from The Ahmanson Foundation of Los Angeles to return the house to the visiting public as a house museum, an interpretive center showcasing highlights from the history of the property, and an elegant and attractive location for entertaining.
 Today, a stop at the Boddy House to learn more about the Gardens’ colorful history and heritage should be a must for every first-time visitor.

 The Boddy House is also available for special events, including weddings, receptions, parties, conferences, meetings and filming.

 The Boddy House is open from 10 a.m. to 4 p.m.
 Tuesdays through Sundays.
+A docent is available to answer visitor questions.
+Free with admission to Descanso Gardens.
 To find out if the Boddy House is open prior to your visit, please phone the Visitor Center at (818) 949-4290.